altayaman/MapReduceProgram_compiled_jars/README.md

 The following steps show how to use WordCount_2.jar to count the words by groups from text file which will be stored in HDFS.

+Note: This example is demonstrated on 'hduser_1' username account on my local Linux machine where my Hadoop is installed.
 --------------------------------------------------------------------------------------------------------------

 1 -
-Before running job in Hadoop, we should copy or move input file into HDFS.
+Before running jar file in Hadoop, we should create and move input text file into HDFS.
-For that we should create HDFS home directory first:
+For that we should first create HDFS home directory:
 	hadoop fs -mkdir -p /user/hdfsHomeDir

 2 -